-All of this is key to raising a happy, healthy, and well-rounded puppy!
+All of this is key to raising a happy, healthy, and well-rounded pup!

-You know everything you need for a puppy and everything a puppy needs from you!
+You know everything you need for a puppy and everything a they’ll needs from you!

-Go forth now into puppy-parenthood confidently, and enjoy your new puppy!
+Go forth now into doggy-parenthood confidently, and enjoy your new family member!

-Is there anything else you had, or wished you had had, when you brought your first puppy home?
+Is there anything else you had, or wished you had had, when you brought your first pup home?

 Add your must-haves to the list using the comments box!